BTreeMap/PromptPipe/docs/twilio-update-notes.md

 `internal/messaging/twilio_service.go` implements a Twilio services similar to `internal/messaging/whatsapp_service.go`

-The conditional route registration in api.go Modified to cmd/promptpipe/main.go — logic to use Twilio if USE_TWILIO=true.
+I added A conditional route registration in api.go to work with Twilio node

+I modified cmd/promptpipe/main.go — logic to use Twilio if USE_TWILIO=true.

 My additions will produce errors when running the old tests in main while in Twilio mode.
 This is unavoidable without modifying the tests